isomerpages/cpf-govbenefits/_when-will-i-be-paid/Assurance Package Cash.md

 description: ""
 ---
 ### Assurance Package Cash ###
-<font style="font-size:17px">If you are eligible for the AP Cash, you will receive the payments in December each year, from 2022 to 2026.  <br><br>
+<font style="font-size:17px">If you are eligible for the AP Cash, you will receive the benefits in December each year, from 2022 to 2026.  <br><br>
 Starting from 2022, we will no longer be issuing cheques.
-You are encouraged to link your NRIC to PayNow to receive your payouts earlier.
-If you do not have a PayNow-NRIC-linked bank account but have provided your bank account number to the Government previously, you will receive your payouts via bank transfer.
-If you do not have a bank account, the payouts will be credited to you via <a href="https://www.govbenefits.gov.sg/govcash" class="hyperlink">GovCash.</a><br><br>
+You are encouraged to link your NRIC to PayNow to receive your benefits earlier.
+If you do not have a PayNow-NRIC-linked bank account but have provided your bank account number to the Government previously, you will receive your benefits via bank transfer.
+If you do not have a bank account, the benefits will be credited to you via <a href="https://www.govbenefits.gov.sg/govcash" class="hyperlink">GovCash.</a><br><br>
 <table>
 	<thead>
 		<tr>